Go to:

 “Because others are sitting here” or “Because I need to fill a page in my sketchbook”

-↓ Download Sketching: Some Dos and Don’ts for Mac (.pages)
+↓ Download Sketching: Some Dos and Don’ts (.pdf)

 Urban Sketching